-- "(Number) patients are expected to match study criteria.
-This is based on an average (number) cases being seen in clinic per year and the (number)-year study period." - "We plan to review (number) charts within the study date range.
+- "There is no maximum number of participants for accrual.
+Accrual will be performed on a rolling basis." - "(Number) patients are expected to match study criteria.
+This is based on an average of (number) cases seen annually in clinic and the (number)-year study period."

+- "We plan to review (number) patients within the study date range.
 Data for the sample size request were obtained through the OSUWMC honest broker process."